beacon-biosignals/AlignedSpans.jl/docs/src/index.md

     * The alias `RoundSpanDown = SpanRoundingMode(RoundDown, RoundDown)` matches the rounding semantics of `TimeSpans.index_from_time(sample_rate, span)`.
 * `ConstantSamplesRoundingMode` consists of a `RoundingMode` for the `start` alone.
 The `stop` is determined from the `start` plus a number of samples which is a function only of the sampling rate and the `duration` of the span.
 * `RoundFullyContainedSampleSpans` This is a special rounding mode which differs from the other rounding modes by associating each sample with a _span_ (from the instant the sample occurs until just before the next sample occurs), and rounding inwards to the "sample spans" that are fully contained in the input span.

+See [Choosing a rounding mode](@ref) for guidance on which of these to use.

+!!! warning
+    If the input `span` is not sample-aligned, meaning the `start` and `stop` of the input span are not exact multiples of the sample rate, the results can be non-intuitive at first, since the rounding is relative to the samples themselves rather than to the input span's endpoints.
+See the warning in [Choosing a rounding mode](@ref) for a worked example.

 Also provides a helper `consecutive_subspans` to partition an `AlignedSpan` into smaller consecutive `AlignedSpans` of equal size (except possibly the last one).